XericZephyr/LeetCode/Gossip.md

 * Fraction to Recurring Decimal: Simple, but with many corner cases
 * Pow(x, n): Corner case, binary division
 * Rectangle Area: Observe, Observe, Observe
+* Divide Two Integers: Bit manipulation is interesting.
+But corner case is not.

 ## Array
 * 4sum, not similar to 2sum, optimization by several well-designed conditions.